tedmoskovitz/TOP/README.md

-Built on top of the fantastic [TD3 implementation](https://github.com/fiorenza2/TD3_PyTorch) by Philip Ball.
+TOP-TD3 built on top of the fantastic [TD3 implementation](https://github.com/fiorenza2/TD3_PyTorch) by Philip Ball.